AndresPitta/P01_Pokemon-tier/README.md

 ### Final Test

-So given that I wanted to create a model to create a good team, let’s evaluate the model with some of the team’s Pokemón.
+So given that I wanted to create a model to build a good team, let’s evaluate the model with some of the team’s Pokemón.
 Just as an annoucement, the pictures were taken from [pokemon.com](www.pokemon.com)